For many trans individuals, hormone replacement therapy is the epitome of healing options for treating gender dysphoria.

 For this reason, it is still highly recommended that hormone therapy patients continue permanent ongoing checkups with a health provider to screen for any negative symptoms.
 Contrary to popular belief, hormones are not temporary; once therapy begins, it is a lifelong process that will likely only be discontinued if a doctor sees it as detrimental to one’s health.

 Many of the changes and risks may not be seen as a benefit, occasionally leading an individual to pause or cease hormone therapy altogether.
-Nonetheless, the changes that hormones offer is generally seen as enough of a benefit to pursue treatment.
+Nonetheless, the changes that hormones offer are generally seen as beneficial enough to pursue treatment.